esnet/iperf/docs/faq.rst

 How can I build on a system that doesn't support profiled executables?
   This problem has been noted by users attempting to build iperf3 for Android systems.
-There are three workarounds.
+There are several workarounds.
 In order from least effort to most effort:

+  #.
+Beginning with iperf-3.6, the ``--disable-profiling`` flag can be
+     passed to ``configure`` to disable the building of profiled object files and the profiled executable.

   #.
 At the time the linking of the iperf3 profiled executable fails,
      the "normal" iperf3 executable is probably already created.
 So if